 You probably already know that the process of determining the legal father of a child is known as establishing paternity.
 As married parents, the paternity of a child is automatically presumed.
 But if you are unmarried parents, then you should know that paternity establishment is not automatic, and the process should be started by both parents as soon as possible for the benefit of the child.

 Paternity carries with it certain legal rights and obligations.
 By establishing paternity, fathers are given the right to request custody, visitation, and parental responsibility.
 For mothers, establishing paternity gives them the necessary legal foundation to request child support and to request sharing in other rights and responsibilities of parenting.

 At Family Law Center, our attorneys represent both mothers and fathers in paternity actions.
 Our office will prepare the necessary legal documentation and paperwork and request a court-mandated paternity test to determine the father of a child, if there has not been a Voluntary Declaration of Paternity established.
 Once paternity is determined, our highly qualified attorneys can also represent you when demanding child support or visitation and custody rights.

 Contact Family Law Center today to schedule a consultation regarding paternity, father’s rights, and unmarried parent’s rights with one of our attorneys or mediators at (916) 488-5088 or fill out the form below.

-Family Law Center represents Paternity cases throughout California including: Sacramento, Antelope, Auburn, Cameron Park, Carmichael, Citrus Heights, Davis, El Dorado Hills, Elk Grove, Fair Oaks, Folsom, Granite Bay, Placerville, Rancho Cordova, Rocklin, Roseville, West Sacramento, Woodland and the counties of Sacramento, El Dorado, Placer, Yolo, and more.
+Family Law Center represents Paternity cases throughout California including, but not limited to: Sacramento, Antelope, Auburn, Cameron Park, Carmichael, Citrus Heights, Davis, El Dorado Hills, Elk Grove, Fair Oaks, Folsom, Granite Bay, Placerville, Rancho Cordova, Rocklin, Roseville, West Sacramento, Woodland and the counties of Sacramento, El Dorado, Placer, Yolo and more.

 All Major Credit Cards Accepted